andrewsleigh/plotter/README.md

 <iframe width="800" height="450" src="https://www.youtube.com/embed/Z99n9q5OYKk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+**Update: 2020-03-04.
+I'm currently on version 3 of the design, scroll down to see the curent design and download files.**

 I've always enjoyed the aesthetics of pen plotters, both in the way they operate, and their output.
 And unlike most digital machines that interface with the physical world, they actually get better at the transition point.
 Laser cutters make a smell, they burn or melt edges and leave behind a kerf.
 3D printers are slow, and leave behind layer lines or heaps of PLA spaghetti.
 But pen plotters have a delightful slow, deliberate movement that is both cleanly digital and unavoidably textured.